Instagram wants you to believe that a "calm space" requires a West Elm sofa, a Himalayan salt lamp, and a $200 essential oil diffuser. It doesn't.

 Calm is not a purchase.
 Calm is the absence of visual noise.

 Our brains are constantly processing every item in our visual field.
 A cluttered table sends frequent low-level distress signals: "Clean me.
 Organize me.
 Move me."
+This creates a background hum of anxiety called "Visual Noise."

 To create a sanctuary, you simply need to quiet the room.

-Here is how to transform your current home into a retreat, without spending a penny.
+Here is how to use the principles of Sensory Design to transform your current home into a retreat, without spending a penny.

 1. The Strategy of Subtraction